In This Article

 2. Social Signs of Autism

 Perhaps you notice your child prefers being alone instead of associating with their peers, it’s a sign of autism spectrum disorder (ASD).
 Subsequently, they become indifferent to caregivers, having restricted Interests.

 Oftentimes, they struggle to express themselves.
 Some infants hardly respond to their names and lack joyous engaging expressions.

 Delay in speech can be traced to ASD.
 Victims of autism have abnormal speech patterns like babbling or robot-like speech.
 These categories of children can be seen repeating a single word or phrase which is often meaningless.

 4. Cognitive Signs of Autism

 The simple litmus test for autism is through cognitive signs.
 Children with ASD have low intelligence, creativity, memory retention ability, and emotional coordination.
 They lack concentration and can’t understand easy questions or directions.

 It’s exhausting bringing up a child who forgets everything that has been learned.
 Unfortunately, this is the state autistic kids belong to.
-In other words, they keep repeating wrong behaviours after being corrected countless times— slow at adapting to normal behaviour.
-However, instead of getting angry with their lack of improvement, chose to be a patient and supportive patient.
+In other words, they keep repeating wrong behaviors after being corrected countless times— slow at adapting to normal behavior.
+However, instead of getting angry with their lack of improvement, chose to be patient and supportive.

 Autistic children find it difficult to communicate and express themselves verbally—speech defaults.
 Therefore, to connect with them you must learn how to communicate using nonverbal methods such as communication using gestures, facial expressions, and touch.